guzey/guzey.github.io1/_posts/2016-06-09-hierarchies-of-status.md

 2. People may change subjective weights of different hierarchies.
 3. People may compete on the number of hierarchies they're above average in.

-In fact, in the present model, if hierarchies are transprent, there's very likely to emerge some kind of the ultimate weighted-sum-of-all-others-ultimate-status which will collapse the system and return everybody to the initial state with one axis.
+In fact, in the present model, if hierarchies are transparent, there's very likely to emerge some kind of the ultimate weighted-sum-of-all-others-ultimate-status which will collapse the system and return everybody to the initial state with one axis.
 (Cheng, Tracy, Foulsham, Kingstone, & Henrich, 2013), (Von Rueden, Gurven, & Kaplan, 2008)

 ## Conclusion